 They’re easy to put on and stay on well, which means no worries about them falling off or needing constant adjustments.
 This lets me and my horse enjoy our rides without any hassle.

-These boots are also reflective, making them safe to use when it’s dark.
+These boots are also reflective, making them safe to wear in low-light conditions.
 Although they’re a bit narrower, they fit well on slim hooves and don’t compromise on comfort.

 PROS